-The Center must provide services to eligible clients.
+The Project must provide services to eligible clients.
 Services can be delivered in person or virtually.
-MBDA calls and emails to the Center operator and/or the Center director must be returned by the next business day.
-In addition, the Center operator and director shall provide MBDA and other authorized federal government officials with access to the center upon request.
-Within sixty (60) days after receipt of the award, the Center operator shall report via Grants Online to the Federal Program Officer that it has complied with all information technology requirements in this FFO (see Appendix E: Information Technology and Computer Requirements).
-Within sixty (60) days after receipt of the award, the Center operator shall also report the name, contact telephone number, and email address of the Center director, Center staff member(s), and the network or system
+MBDA calls and emails to the Project operator and/or the Project director must be returned by the next business day.
+In addition, the Project operator and Project director shall provide MBDA and other authorized federal government officials with access to the Project upon request.
+Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the Federal Program Officer that it has complied with all information technology requirements as specified in this FFO (see Appendix E: Information Technology and Computer Requirements).
+Within sixty (60) days after receipt of the award, the Project operator shall also report the name, contact telephone number, and email address of the Project director, Project staff member(s), and the network or system administrator.
+Failure to comply with these requirements may result in enforcement actions, including termination of the award.